-When you inherit a house in Mercer, Middlesex, Monmouth, & Burlington County NJ, Bucks County PA, you might have a wide range of emotions.
+When you inherit a house in Burlington, Mercer, Middlesex, Monmouth, Somerset, Union County NJ, Bucks County PA, you might have a wide range of emotions.
 It can be a difficult time and you should be thoughtful as you decide how to handle the property.
 You might feel attached to the house out of sentiment, finding the idea of a sale difficult.
 If you do decide to sell the property, here are a few tips to ensure a smooth transaction.

 Prepare The House For A Sale